sodafoundation/api/README.md

 ### Purpose

 The purpose of the opensds poc is to verify the concept we envisioned for opensds.
-The PoC scenario is to have Kubernetes use
+The PoC scenario is to have Kubernetes use OpenSDS as its storage provider via a plugin, and OpenSDS use OpenStack Cinder and Manila for its storage resource infra- structure.

+The goal is to demonstrate the capability of having OpenSDS provision block and file services that are provided by OpenStack for Kubernetes.
+OpenSDS's api will provide a single entry for Kubernetes to talk to different OpenStack storage services.

 ### Structure
 The current PoC code consists of three main components: api, orchestration and